In this article, I will explain you what are the principles

 Some characteristics of adult learning are –

-v Adults are motivated when learning contributes to their quality of life and self esteem.
+v Adults need to know why they are learning something.v Adults are motivated when learning contributes to their quality of life and self esteem.

 v Adults have greater knowledge and wider experience than younger learners.